-A course reader of approximately 700 pages will be available for consultation in the Department.
-Before the start of the course, students will read the following classical texts as background reading:
+The compulsory literature of approximately 700 pages will be made available electronically by the course lecturer.
+Before the start of the course, students are recommended to read:

 Harold Nicolson, The Evolution of Diplomatic Method, London: Weidenfeld and Nicholson (1954), pp. 1- 77.

 Raymond Cohen, ‘Diplomacy through the Ages’, in: Pauline Kerr and Geoffrey Wiseman (eds), Diplomacy in a Globalizing World: Theories and Practices, New York and Oxford: Oxford University Press, 2012, pp 15-30.

 Hedley Bull, ‘Diplomacy and International Order’, in: The Anarchical Society: A Study of Order in World Politics (1977 or later editions).

 Continuous assessment based on 100 per cent course attendance, active participation in group discussions, two group assignments including field work and a presentation, and one piece of written work.